Courseiva

 Why this answer

-The PCE is not receiving the full topology because the RR is not sending BGP-LS routes to the PCE.
+The PCE is not receiving the full topology because the Route Reflector (RR) is not sending BGP-LS routes to the PCE.
 The most likely cause is that the RR is not configured to advertise BGP-LS to the PCE.
-Option B is correct: the engineer should add the PCE as a BGP neighbor on the RR and ensure that the address-family link-state is activated.
+Option C is correct: the engineer should verify that the RR has a BGP session with the PCE in the address-family link-state and ensure that BGP-LS routes are being sent.

 8